Recently I had the pleasure of interviewing Becky Pallack, product manager for the Arizona Daily Star, about innovation in publishing.

 - What could we do to be helpful?

-Taking the time to really understand your readers really pays dividends when we move on to the next stage.
+Taking the time to understand your readers really pays dividends when we move on to the next stage, and is the foundation of innovation in publishing and beyond.

 “We took what we learned from that, built a few prototypes, and took them back into our communities for testing”